 So much for my weekend electrical project.
 I wouldn't be going anywhere near that area for a few days.

 DIY or hire a pro?
 This time, I picked up the phone.
-Although I came close to it, I'm not entirely an idiot.
+Although I often came close to it, I'm not entirely an idiot.